keithfancher/anki-robo/README.md

 string -> string.
 This corresponds to "Anki field name -> field data".
 One `Result` corresponds to one Anki card.

-In other words, it's just a function that look like this:
+In other words, an extractor is just a function that look like this:

 ```python
 def extract(key: str) -> list[Result]: